 With the increased need for renewable energy, and in turn, the need for qualified technicians, the Academy expanded again with Northwest Renewable Energy Institute.

 In 2013 Northwest Railroad Institute was born to help fill the upcoming positions that will be available with the retiring generation of conductors.
+The program was discontinued in 2021.

 International Air and Hospitality Academy, Inc. is accredited by the Accrediting Commission of Career Schools and Colleges.
 The Accrediting Commission is listed by the U.S. Department of Education as a nationally recognized accrediting agency under the provisions of Chapter 33, Title 38, US Code and subsequent legislation.